 Convention Meaning boldface Boldface type indicates graphical user interface elements associated with an action, terms defined in text or the glossary, or important parts of an example. italic Italic type indicates book titles, emphasis, or placeholder variables for which you supply particular values. monospace Monospace type indicates commands within a paragraph, URLs, code in examples, text that appears on the screen, or text that you enter.

 What's New in Rules Manager and Expression Filter?

-This section describes new features of Oracle Database 10g Release 2 (10.2) and provides pointers to additional information.
-New features information from previous releases is also retained to help those users migrating to the current release.
+This section describes new features of Oracle Database 11g Release 2 (11.2) and provides pointers to additional information.